termon/blade-starter-kit/README.md

 # Instructions

-This template can be installed by cloning the repository from Github as follows - where <app-name> is the name of the application you want to create.
+This template can be installed by cloning the repository from Github as follows, where `<app-name>` is the name of the application you want to create.

 ```
 git clone https://github.com/termon/blade-starter-kit.git <app-name>